 According to Kunisawa, Mandel, Cohn, and Bezire, the organisms of cyanobacteria are not algae and they form a major group of bacteria.
 The group of blue-green algae, which are chlorophyllous and photosynthetic is called cyanobacteria.

-Greek word “cyano” = blue and “bact” = rod
+Greek words “cyano” = blue and “bact” = rod

-The absence of a definite nucleus with typical chromosomes, and the distribution of the pigments in a primitive chromatophore structure, shows their close resemblance with bacteria.
+The absence of a definite nucleus with typical chromosomes, and the distribution of the pigments in a primitive chromatophore structure, show their close resemblance with bacteria.

-Cyanobacteria are the oxygenic photosynthetic bacteria growing on the surface of freshly exposed rocks, results in the deposition of organic matter due to the accumulation of their cells.
+Cyanobacteria are the oxygenic photosynthetic bacteria growing on the surface of freshly exposed rocks, resulting in the deposition of organic matter due to the accumulation of their cells.

 - Pigments are distributed in the cytoplasm instead of chromatophores.

 - The nuclear membrane and nucleolus are absent.

 - Cell divisions occur through protoplasm division and septum formation.

 - Reserve food glycogen is similar to cyanophycean starch.

 - Reproductive units are non-flagellate, hence non-motile.